Giada15/react-project-01-starter/README.md

 - Displays the advice in a simple UI
 - Button to fetch new advice on click
 - Uses React functional components and Hooks

+This repository contains exercises I completed while taking The Ultimate React Course 2025: React, Next.js, Redux & More on Udemy.
+All code is written by me, following the course tutorials, for learning purposes.